 Section 18 specifically refers to intentionally inflicted GBH and wounding with intent to cause GBH.

-Section 18 of OAPA reads:
+Section 18 of the OAPA reads:

 “Whosoever shall unlawfully and maliciously by any means whatsoever wound or cause any grievous bodily harm to any person with intent to do some grievous bodily harm to any person, or with intent to resist or prevent the lawful apprehension or detainer of any person.”

-In law, this is what we call a rebuttable presumption, whereby it is possible to refute this assertion by calling defence evidence to show that as much as the injuries may have been caused by the offender, it was not their intention to have done so.
+In law, this is what is known as a rebuttable presumption, whereby it is possible to refute this assertion by calling defence evidence to show that as much as the injuries may have been caused by the offender, it was not their intention to have done so.

 For a case to be considered under Section 18, identifying reckless behaviour in the actions of the offender will not be sufficient enough to find an accused individual guilty.
 The act must be malicious in nature and deliberate, indicating malice aforethought often with a degree of premeditation.

 Factors which may indicate higher levels of culpability for GBH with intent include: